NPVoravong/05-Matplotlib/README.md

 # Matplotlib Challenge

 ## Prompt
-Using the provided dataset create visualizations and a top level report for a cancer pharmaceutical drug trial.
+Using the provided dataset create visualizations and a top-level report for a cancer pharmaceutical drug trial.
 Create the following visualizations:
 * Bar
 * Pie
 * Box and Whisker
 * Line
 * Scatter
-* Correltation and Regression
+* Correlation and Regression

 ## Process
 **Dependencies and Setup**